As of July 1, 2020

 Customers can practice social distancing and reduce time spent in stores by placing their order online at www.abc.virginia.gov.
 ABC now offers a curbside pickup service at 370 of our 388 stores across the state (18 stores will not offer the service due to limited parking).
 To find out if your local store offers curbside pickup, check their store page on our website.

-Will ABC’s central office or regional enforcement offices close?
+Will ABC’s central office, warehouse or regional enforcement offices close?